-Dori Monson back on the air, with apology and “praying for healing.”
+Dori Monson back on the air, with apology and ‘praying for healing’

 But instead, he said, “it was painful for some of our listeners and many in the Twitter-sphere.
 For that, like I said on the air the day after the tweet, I apologize.
 On that Thursday, I said, ‘I’m sorry.
 That was not where I was going.
 That was not my intent on that.’
 Hours before that show, I shared a more personal apology by phone with a couple I know — a couple who was angry because they have a transgender adult child.”

-In ratings going back to January, Monson has had the No. 1-rated show in his time slow in the advertiser-friendly adults 25-54.
+In ratings going back to January, Monson has had the No. 1-rated show in his time slot in the advertiser-friendly adults 25-54.

-His high ratings were a factor in Monson’s return, said Michael Harrison, publisher of Talkers magazine, a trade publication for talk radio.

 He said radio companies have a long history of deciding that a controversial personality was worth the cost.
 Talk radio, especially, said Harrison, “Is used to controversy.”